kzarina/freeCodeCamp-timestamp-microservice/README.md

 1. Clone this repository to your local machine.
 2. Open a terminal window and navigate to the project directory.
-3. Install the required dependencies by running the command npm install.
+3. Install the required dependencies by running the command `npm install`.
-4. Start the server by running the command npm start.
+4. Start the server by running the command `npm start`.
-5. Open a web browser and navigate to http://localhost:3000/api/.
+5. Open a web browser and navigate to `http://localhost:3000/api/`.
 6. You can also use this microservice online by visiting the [live demo](https://boilerplate-project-timestamp.zarina-k.repl.co).

+### Acknowledgments

+This project was built as part of the freeCodeCamp curriculum.
+Special thanks to the freeCodeCamp community for their support and feedback.